FREQUENTLY ASKED QUESTIONS

 The internet has made finding stitch patterns easier than ever before.
 Ravelry has an extensive database of patterns from books, magazines, pamphlets, webzines, and self-published online patterns.
 To use their database, visit www.Ravelry.com and look up patterns, click on the Advanced Pattern Search and narrow down the results by clicking on the attributes.
 A great resource is any of the books by Barbara Walker, starting with Treasury of Knitting Patterns:

-I’m having a hard with my knitting project.
+I’m having a hard time with my knitting project.
 Can you help me?

 With knitting, it’s so much easier to have someone look at your work.
 If you do not have another knitter to consult, you may be able to take your project into your local yarn shop and see if someone can help.
 If you need assistance with finishing, knitting techniques, etc, consider enrolling in one of our knitting correspondence courses. https://tkga.org/education/correspondence-courses/ If you are a member and have a question that can be answered via email, please feel free to email us at firstname.lastname@example.org.